benhere/typescript-learning/ReadMe.txt

 # Note - There is no translation for interfaces.
 Javascript doesn't know about this feature.
 It's pure TS feature that is only available during development and compilation.

+# Useful Resources & Links
+# Attached you find all the code snapshots for this module - you also find them attached to individual lectures throughout this module.

+# These links might also be interesting:

+# More on (JS) Classes: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes

+# More on TS Interfaces: https://www.typescriptlang.org/docs/handbook/2/objects.html

 # Section-6 : Advanced Types

 # intersection types in TS allow us to combine other types.